-We aid people in crisis, who would not ask for help for themselves, but will for their beloved pets, to get aid for their pets, and for themselves through our partnerships , to help their long term recovery.
+We help people who would not ask for help for themselves, but will for their beloved pets, to get aid for their pets, and for themselves through our agency partnerships, to help their long term recovery with disruptive events.

 We help build community through pets!

 To be able to close our agency, when pet's needs are met!